pinobatch/numism/docs/gb_emu_testing.md

 - High-tier emulators match the Game Boy exactly.
   42 to 69 (Game Boy, SameBoy, bgb, Gambatte classic, BizHawk Gambatte)
-- Mid-tier and lower-mid-tier emulators show some sort of variance between 0 and 10 sprites.
+- Mid-tier emulators show some variance between 0 and 10 sprites.
-  42 to 67 (VBA-M), 42 to 57 (mGBA), 42 to 70 (Mesen-S)
+  42 to 67 (VBA-M), 42 to 57 (mGBA), 42 to 70 (Mesen)
 - Low-tier emulators show constant duration.
   42 (rew.), 47 (VBA), 48 (KiGB)
 - Two emulators don't get the hint, not firing the second interrupt.